 - Tadasana (Mountain Pose): Start by standing on a yoga mat in Tadasana.
 Beginning in Tadasana allows you to assess your starting point.
 Do you feel calm or agitated?
 Heavy or light?
 Dull or bright?
 Tired or energetic?
 It’s always helpful to tune into your baseline before you start a practice.
 Tadasana is a simple pose that gives you an opportunity to feel subtle sensation.
 Feel free to return to Tadasana in between poses to check in with any shifts that may have happened.

 - Vrksasana (Tree Pose): Practicing a balance pose has two benefits here: you can assess how your body is balancing today, and balance poses can promote concentration, a necessary skill for balancing.
+Also, hip of the bent leg in Tree Pose is in abduction (moving away from the center line), the same position as the top leg in Hasta Padangusthasana.

 - Virabhadrasana II (Warrior II Pose): Warrior II combines balance, strength and hip abduction with an expanded profile.
 Make sure to breathe deeply.
 Practicing the pose several times on each side can help you build stability.